spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-compositions.md

 ## Nested compositions

 Compositions can be nested.
 When you need to put in an additional structure for the organization and layout of a section, you can use a nested composition.
 A good example of nested compositions is the footer of an e-commerce storefront.
 The footer typically comes with a lot of links.
-The links are organized in groups, like self service links, legal, and social.
-For a good experience, the groups have a layout assigned to them, to put them on the left or right, top of bottom of the footer.
+The links are organized in groups, like self-service links, legal, and social.
+For a good experience, the groups have a layout assigned to them, to put them on the left or right, top or bottom of the footer.

 ## HTML produced by composition structure